We are back by popular demand!

 What is Liberation Farm?

-Liberation Farm is run by Nadia and Omowale.
+Liberation Farm is operated by Nadia and Omowale.
 LF is a space for Black culture to cultivate food and community agriculture.
 Our space is Unapologetically Black.
-It means we focus on teaching Black descendants who are less than 2% of the farmers in the US.
+It means we focus on teaching Black descendants who are less than 1% of the farm-owners in the US.
 Black farmers produce food on only .5% of the land.
-Liberation Farm is a 100% vegan space.
-Please, no animal food products on the farm.
+Liberation Farm is a 100% vegan group.
+Please, no animal food products while in space.

 What do we grow on the land?

-We have successfully grown small quantities of cannabis, microgreens, oregano, peppers, spinach, squash and tomato, but we are definitely a beet farm.
+Liberation Farm has successfully grown beet, greens, cannabis, microgreens, oregano, peppers, spinach, squash and tomato, but we are definitely a beet farm.
 Over 90% of our crops are beets.
 Because beets are a superfood and both Nadia and Omowale love beets!
 Beets taste great!
-Beets are a sweetener. are a good source of iron, potassium, magnesium, and Vitamin D6.
+Beets are a sweetener.
+Beets are a good source of iron, potassium, magnesium, and Vitamin D6.
 Beets are an amazing blood purifier, heart regulator, skin tightener, and digestive system cleaner.
-Beets are superfood!

 Our mission at Liberation Farm is to nourish and provide space to grow people and plants.
 We are a Black farm + Black space.